josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 - Eretz Yisrael — the land?
 - Am Yisrael — the people?
 - Kol Yisrael — the collective?
-- Atzmi Yisrael — Israel incorporated into the self?
+- Atzmi Yisrael — an external Israel, particularly Medinat Yisrael, incorporated into the self?
-- Yisrael she-be'atzmi — an Israel encountered within the self?
+- Yisrael she-be'atzmi — an interior Yisrael from which the self understands and evaluates the world?

 And when a response appears disproportionately existential, another question becomes available: